What Frisco is Doing

 - Town bicycles are used by employees to go on local errands, inspections, and meetings.

-- The Town has purchased hybrid vehicles for employee use, and Public Works uses bio-diesel in its heavy equipment vehicles.
+- The Town has purchased hybrid vehicles for employee use.

 - The Public Works Facility is heated using the waste/spent motor oil from Town vehicles.

-- The employee Eco Team provides environmental sustainable information monthly to all employees via the employee newsletter and at All-Staff meetings.
+- The employee Green Team provides environmental sustainable information monthly to all employees via the employee newsletter and at All-Staff meetings.

 - The Town’s Grounds Department composts all plant material and grass clippings from the town park system, and Town Hall has both a recycling as well as food composting program in place.

 - The Town Clerk’s office organizes the donation and/or recycling of old and outdated electronics, including computers.